-This V-shaped, fleece-covered neck brace is easy to travel with, but it fails to offer significant support to justify its place in your carry-on
+The Trtl V-shaped, fleece-covered travel pillow, or neck brace, is easy to travel with, but it fails to offer significant support to justify its place in your carry-on

 The idea is a good one; design a flexible neck brace that can support a traveller’s head far better than any pillow.
 Make it moveable, adjustable and, above all, lightweight and easy to travel with.
 For anyone who’s sick of travelling with a blow-up pillow or, worse, a bead-filled bag – neither of which work – the Trtl is an intriguing and appealing concept.